ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * Amended two of the requirements on profiles of the framework.

-* The client has to opt-in for using the alternative workflow.
+* The client has to opt-in for using the new workflow.

 * Parameter "token_uploaded" renamed to "token_upload".